Devil May Cry 5: Special Edition

 During the September 2020 PlayStation 5 showcase, Capcom announced an expanded version called Devil May Cry 5: Special Edition.
 It was released as a digital-only launch title for the Xbox Series X/S and PlayStation 5 in November 2020.
 A physical version was released the following month.
 Owing to the more powerful hardware, it features improved visuals and gameplay at up to 120 frames per second.
 Alongside all previously released downloadable content, other additions include Vergil as a playable character, ray tracing graphics options, and two additional game modes; Legendary Dark Knight mode, which significantly increases the number of enemies in each level; and Turbo mode, which increases the game speed by 20%.
 Turbo mode was previously included in Devil May Cry 3: Special Edition and Devil May Cry 4: Special Edition.
 Players who own the original version of Devil May Cry 5 can also purchase Vergil separately as downloadable content.

 Including Vergil as a playable character was something the team wanted to do ever since the Special Edition was conceived.
 Vergil's new battle theme, titled "Bury the Light", was composed by Casey Edwards with vocals performed by Victor Borba.
 Edwards stated that the song was meant to be a reflection of Nero's battle theme, "Devil Trigger", as he saw Nero as a reflection of Vergil.
 According to Edwards, "Nero chose to 'embrace the darkness' within and accept his demon side.
 Vergil has always tried to bury his humanity as it is a great source of personal pain and memory of weakness".

+Devil Hunter Edition

+On June 9, 2026, a Nintendo Switch 2 port was announced during a Nintendo Direct, and was released on June 23, 2026.
+Previously released DLC, including character colors, battle music, and Devil Breaker weapons for Nero, are included, though additional features from Special Edition such as Turbo Mode and the Legendary Dark Knight difficulty setting, have been omitted due to hardware limitations.